shannonroivas/shannonroivas.github.io/index.md

 ## Methods
 - **Spatial Models** – I use remote-sensed data to build Species Distribution Models of plants that serve as important foods for chimpanzees.
 This allows us to see how the quality and distribution of foods has changed at Gombe since the early 1980s.

+- **Biomarker Analysis** – I apply non-invasive methods to collect urinary biomarkers of energetic state to better understand how diet shapes energy availability in chimpanzees.

 - **Archival Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
-Data collected over the past 65 years have captured where chimpanzees fed on various plants, serving as a way to identify the known presence of these food species.
+Data collected over the past 65 years have captured demography, reproduction, sociality, more.

-- **Biomarker Analysis** – I apply non-invasive methods to collect urinary biomarkers of energetic state to better understand how diet shapes energy availability in chimpanzees.

-- **Behavioral Ecology** – Combining these data sources with decades of long-term social and reproductive data, I stastical modelling to identify links between spatial characteristics of feeding habitats to complex behaviors that occur when the energetic constraints of grouping are relaxed.
+By combining these approaches, I can use statistical modeling to identify links between spatial characteristics of feeding habitats to complex behaviors that occur when the energetic constraints of grouping are relaxed.

 ---

 ## Research Grants
-My work has been generously funded by many sources, including:
+My work has been funded by several sources, including:
 - **National Science Foundation DDRIG** – $25,200 - _Doctoral Dissertation Research Improvement Grant: Wild primate responses to variation in feeding habitat quality_ (2023)

 - **The Leakey Foundation** - $14,304 - _Research Grant_ (2022)